 So, how do you do it?
-Let’s do a deep dive of the first concept, recruitment marketing.
+Let’s do a deep dive into the first concept, recruitment marketing.

 What is modern recruitment marketing?

 First, a quick definition so we’re on the same page.
-Recruitment marketing is the strategic and tactical implementations that allow a company to find, attract and engage job seekers to encourage a more qualified application.
+Recruitment marketing is the strategic and tactical implementation that allows a company to find, attract and engage job seekers to encourage more qualified applicants.